-I mostly try to keep my recipes quick and easy, cos whilst I enjoy cooking most of the time, I’m not passionate about it.
+I mostly try to keep my recipes quick and easy, cos whilst I enjoy cooking most of the time, I’m not super passionate about it.
 While the cooking and reality TV shows have done a great job of re-inspiring people to cook, you don’t always have a lot of time.
-That’s why I love shortcuts, hacks, or cheats – call them what you like.
-I mostly love using simple everyday ingredients that you either have on hand in your kitchen, or that you can easily buy at your local shops, farms and markets.
+That’s why I love using simple everyday ingredients that you either have on hand in your kitchen, or that you can easily buy at your local shops, farms and markets.

 And this recipe fits that description perfectly.
 Pumpkin, carrots, garlic, oil, stock and spices.
 That’s it; and for the most part, you can forget about it while it’s cooking!
 Make a big batch so that you can freeze half for easy meals later on.

 - 1 medium to large butternut pumpkin (squash)or ½ of any round variety (Kent, Grey, etc)

 - 4 garlic cloves* (2 on each tray)

 - Extra Virgin Olive Oil